adityagpt30/adityagpt30/README.md

 - 🔭 I’m currently working on ...
 Master's Practicum.
 - 🌱 I’m currently learning ...
 Deep Reinforcement Learning
 - 👯 I’m looking to collaborate on ...
 Cloud Technologies
 - 🤔 I’m looking for help with ...
-Machi9ne Learning
+Machine Learning
 - 💬 Ask me about ...
 Tech, Science or how things really work.
 - 📫 How to reach me: ... aditya.gupta4@mail.dcu.ie
 - 😄 Pronouns: ...
 He/Him/his